 Portuguese for Foreigners

 Foreign students have the opportunity to learn Portuguese in two different ways:

-– Portuguese as a Foreign Language is a 60-hour elective course to be taken during the regular semester at UFF, with classes twice a week.
-The tutor will assist international students individually according to a pre-determined schedule.
-This course deepens students’ knowledge of Portuguese.
+- The Portuguese as Foreign Language regular course, with a 60-hour workload, through the UFF’s academic semester, with classes twice a week.
+The tutor will aid students individually, according to a predetermined schedule and the course enhances students’ knowledge of Portuguese language.

 Foreign Languages Universalization Program (PULE)